 Helping Hands are experts in home care, thanks to our over 30-year history supporting people to stay independent at home.
 Our care starts from just 30 minutes a week and you can be sure that our carers will support you fully, regardless of your condition.
-We are fully regulated by the Care Quality Commission (CQC) and Care Inspectorate Wales (CIW) meaning that our standards remain high at all times and we’re always striving for excellence.
+We are fully regulated by the Care Quality Commission (CQC), meaning that our standards remain high at all times and we’re always striving for excellence.
 Call us today to discover how we could be supporting you or your loved ones to remain in the home you love.

 Areas covered by the Melbourne branch include Ticknall, Stanton by Bridge, Wilson, Breedon on the Hill, Tonge, King’s Newton and nearby places.